-5.9 Exhaust systems
+5.9 Exhaust fluids

-- 5.9.1 With the exception of incidental leakage through joints (either into or out of the system) and power unit breather fluids, all and only the fluids entering the compressor inlet and fuel injectors must exit from the engine exhaust system. - 5.9.2 All turbine exit and all wastegate exhaust gases must pass through the "tailpipe" defined in Article 3.8.2 (c-f).
+- 5.9.1 With the exception of incidental leakage through joints (either into or out of the system) and power unit breather fluids, all and only the fluids entering the compressor inlet and fuel injectors must exit from the engine exhaust system. - 5.9.2 All turbine exit and all wastegate exhaust fluids must pass through the "tailpipe" defined in Article 3.8.2.b.